vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Once the **vm-az220-training-gw0002-{your-id}** IoT Edge Transparent Gateway is able to resume connectivity with Azure IoT Hub, it will sync the event telemetry from all connected child devices.
 This includes the saved telemetry that couldn't be sent while disconnected, and all telemetry still being sent to the gateway.

     > **Note**:  The IoT Edge Gateway device may take a couple minutes to reconnect to Azure IoT Hub and resume sending telemetry.
 After waiting, you will see events showing up in the **az iot hub monitor-events** command output again.
+You should notice that a large number of events arrive when the gateway device reconnects to IoT hub, followed by a steady of new events.

     In this lab, you verified that an Azure IoT Edge Gateway can use local storage to retain messages that can't be sent due to an interruption in the connection to the IoT Hub.
 Once the connection was reestablished, you saw that stored messages were delivered to IoT hub.

-    > **Note**:  Once you have finished with the lab, exit the device simulation application by pressing **CTRL+C** in the terminal.
+    > **Note**:  Once you have finished with the lab, exit the device simulation application by pressing **CTRL+C** in the Cloud Shell and Visual Studio Code terminal.

 1. Delete the Azure resources that you created during the lab.